kate-orlova/gtm-tracking/README.md

 # Contribution
 Hope you found this library helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.

+# License
+GTM Tracking library is released under the MIT license what means that you can modify and use it how you want even for commercial use.
+Please give it a star if you like it and your experience was positive.